orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-full-portlet.md

 _NOTE: `portal-ext.properties` is a standard Liferay configuration file you place under the_ [_Liferay Home directory_](https://dev.liferay.com/discover/deployment/-/knowledge_base/6-2/liferay-home)_._

-## Creating a new landing page for the portlet
+## Creating a new Landing page for the portlet

 By default, the portlet shows a list of Orbeon Forms sample forms and apps.

 To change this, you need to:

 1. Modify `WEB-INF/resources/page-flow-portlet.xml.`
-2. Create a new landing page in XHTML format.
+2. Create a new Landing page in XHTML format.
 3. Change the default Orbeon theme so that no custom Orbeon CSS is added.

 A simple way do implement this is as follows: